audriga/jakarta-structured-email/README.md

 The folder `test/resources/eml` contains several example files generated with this library.
 Refer to the [example files documentation](docs/example-files.md) for more information.

+### H2LJ

+Part of the source code of this project can be built as a separate JAR.
+This can be used to extract structured data from HTML input.
+It is called Html2JSONLD (Java).
+See the [H2LJ documentation](docs/h2lj.md) for details.

 ## Contributing

 Contributions are welcome!
 Please open new issues or pull requests on GitHub.